philippminder/tools-for-autodarts/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](LICENSE) - see the [LICENSE](LICENSE) file for details.

+Under this license:
+- **Attribution** — You must give appropriate credit, provide a link to this project, and indicate if changes were made.
+- **NonCommercial** — You may not use this project for commercial purposes or monetary compensation.